hazelcast/hazelcast-jet-reference-manual/docs/030_Hazelcast_Jet_101_-Word_Counting_Batch_Job/02_Implementing_and_Running_the_DAG.md

 `combiner` processor in the whole cluster responsible for it and items will be sent over the network if needed.
 The partitioning key is again the word, but here it is the key part of the `Map.Entry<String, Long>`.
-For demonstration purposese we are using the default partitioning policy here (default Hazelcast partitioning).
+For demonstration purposes we are using the default partitioning policy here (Hazelcast's own partitioning scheme).
 It is the slower-but-safe choice on a distributed edge.
 Detailed inspection shows that hashcode-based partitioning would be safe as well because all of `String`, `Long`, and `Map.Entry` have the hash function specified in their Javadoc.

 To run the DAG and print out the results, we simply do the following: